Consumer priorities have shifted, and sustainable and renewable products and brands are in high demand.

 Levi’s tapped influencers like Jaden Smith to promote the initiative: “The world we live in encourages us to constantly buy,” Jaden said.
 “It puts us in this bad cycle.
 I’m glad that Levi’s is changing that message by making thrifting cool.
 Some of my favorite pairs are thrifted.
 And I’m even more happy to see that Levi’s is supporting these amazing young voices who are all speaking up for the environment.”

 Levi’s has also been using this opportunity to tout its WaterLess method of finishing jeans that softens up tough fabrics by tumbling them with bottle caps and golf balls instead of using water-wasting washing machines like they had in the past.

 The Future is Sustainable

 Almost across demographics, but especially among the younger Gen Y and Z cohorts, there is increased demand for sustainable goods and lifestyles.
 The brands that are authentically speaking to environmental issues and taking positive action to change our world for the better are top of mind among consumers and winning new brand loyalists far faster than their less eco-conscious competitors.

 Brands that intend to compete in the market that is coming are well-advised to continue making decisions that show their commitment to a healthier, more sustainable world.

 Gigasavvy works at the forefront of the purpose-driven branding revolution.
-Ask us how we can help develop and launch your organization’s brand strategy.
+Ask us about our Brand Strategy Consulting to learn how we can help develop and launch your organization’s brand strategy.
 And if you want to stay up to date with the latest on sustainable design and artivism check out our Instagram Guide.